 Google is a powerful tool.
 Today, there is more information available on the use of donor eggs than ever before.
 Answers to any question you may have can be found through a simple search or live chat with a donor bank.

 can answer a multitude of questions concerning all your egg donation needs and information behind infertility.
 These fertility resources can provide support and connect you with groups of other women who are going through the process or have experienced IVF firsthand.
 Additionally, bookmark Fairfax EggBank’s FAQ page as a resource to see commonly asked questions, with expert responses.

 A couple of our Fairfax EggBank recipients have posted a blog series about their journey.
-Check out Trisha’s journey and Heather’s series of blogs, where they talk about their egg donation story for a more personalized experience.
+Check out Trisha’s journey y Heather’s series of blogs, where they talk about their egg donation story for a more personalized experience.

 Advancements in Donor Egg Freezing Increase Convenience and Affordability

 The first child born through egg donation was in 1984.
 Since then, over 47,000 babies have been and continue to be born through egg donation according to John E Buster, MD.
 Advancements in egg retrieval such as advanced egg freezing processes have made the entire egg donation process quicker, more convenient, and affordable.

 Now that eggs can be safely preserved, any woman can donate her eggs at any time, making it a faster process and providing convenience for the donor and recipient.
 Normally, with fresh donor eggs, the donor and recipient need to be individually synchronized, taking about 6 months.
 Today, the whole process can be cut down into a one month period.